 Having previously been responsible for the production of the Horncastle News, Philip Sharpe took the reins at Mortons of Horncastle from his father and has remained as head of the company ever since.

-In 1999, Mortons of Horncastle divided its operations between three new companies – Mortons Print, Mortons MotorCycle Media and Mortons Media Group.
+In 1999, Mortons divided its operations between three new companies – Mortons Print, Mortons MotorCycle Media and Mortons Media Group.

 Although local newspaper publishing wasn’t at the heart of Mortons’ operations any more, contract print most certainly was.
 The legacy of investment and enhancement that was started by William more than a century before continued to be channelled as state-of-the-art print facilities are added and the company acquired Lincolnshire Mailing to support its contract print work.

 Mortons Media Group – In 2013, after continued growth and expansion despite the world’s economic problems, Mortons brought all of its operations under one single company of which it remains the whole owner.